dotnet/csharpstandard/standard/types.md

 #### §Nullable-Contexts-General General

 Every line of source code has a ***nullable context***.
-The nullable context controls whether nullable annotations (§Nullable-Annotation-Context) have effect and whether nullable warnings (§Nullable-Warning-Context) are issued by the compiler.
-The nullable context can be one of *disabled*, *enabled*, *annotations*, or *warnings*.
-The *enabled* setting combines both *annotations* and *warnings*.
+The annotations and warnings flags for the nullable context control whether nullable annotations (§Nullable-Annotation-Context) are allowed and whether nullable warnings (§Nullable-Warning-Context) are issued by the compiler, respectively.
+Each flag can be *enabled* or *disabled*.

 The nullable context may be specified within source code via nullable directives (§Nullable-Directives) and/or via some implementation-specific mechanism external to the source code.
 If both approaches are used, nullable directives supersede the settings made via an external mechanism.

 The default state of the nullable context is implementation defined.

-Throughout this specification, all C# code that does not contain nullable directives, or about which no statement is made regarding the current nullable context state, shall be assumed to have been compiled with nullable context enabled.
+Throughout this specification, all C# code that does not contain nullable directives, or about which no statement is made regarding the current nullable context state, shall be assumed to have been compiled using a nullable context where both annotations and warnings are enabled.

 #### §Nullable-Disable-Context Nullable disable